 Nginx is a reverse proxy web server that is used to serve dynamic website content and control server load.

-It is open source and currently holds the title of second most used web server, mainly due to the fact that it can handle extremely high amounts of traffic.
+It is open source and currently holds the title of the second most used web server, mainly due to the fact that it can handle extremely high amounts of traffic.

 Nginx is bundled with OpenBSD and distributed under a simple 2-clause license.

 Here's What Your Nginx Hosting Needs To Offer

 A reverse proxy web server that is typically user-installed, Nginx is generally reserved for VPS or dedicated server accounts.
 When selecting a host for an Nginx installation pick a provider who offers packages that meet all of your other hosting requirements, and allows installation of Nginx on the server.
 We have found SiteGround to be a great option for web hosting that allows Nginx installation.

 History of Nginx

 Development of Nginx commenced in 2002, and the founder was Igor Sysoev, a Russian developer who later took on the title of Chief Architect.

 Sysoev was born in 1970 and studied at Bauman Moscow State Technical University, and still works on the project today.